cotengra.core¶

 Generate each output chunk of the contraction - i.e. take care of summing internally sliced indices only first.
 This assumes that the

-are sorted by whether they appear in the output or not (the default order).
-Useful for performing some kind of reduction over the final tensor object likefn(x).sum()
+sliced_indsare sorted by whether they appear in the output or not (the default order).
+Useful for performing some kind of reduction over the final tensor object likefn(x).sum()without constructing the entire thing.- Parameters:

 - Yields: